pelithne/AKS-security-basics/workload-identity.md

 ## Update AKS cluster with OIDC issuer and container registry attachment

 Now, update the AKS cluster to attach it to the newly created container registry.
 Also register the cluster as OIDC issuer.
+Enabling OIDC on the cluster means it well be allowed to act as an external identity provider, which we will connect to Entra ID (Azure AD).

+The update will take a couple of minutes, so...
+Coffee Time?

 ````
 az aks update -g "$RESOURCE_GROUP" -n k8s --enable-oidc-issuer --attach-acr $ACRNAME